AsharibAli/100-days-of-code/day-18/README.md

-**Q52** - Creating Nested Objects: Construct an object for a smartphone that includes properties for make, model, specs (an object itself containing properties like storage, screen size, and battery life).
+**Q52** - Make a Smartphone Object: Create a simple way to keep track of a smartphone's details.
+Include its brand, model, and other key features like how much storage it has, the size of its screen, and how long its battery lasts.

-**Q53** - Destructuring Nested Objects: Given a nested object representing a developer's skills (including categories like languages, frameworks, and tools), use destructuring to extract and log three skills.
+**Q53** - Pulling Apart a Nested Object: Imagine you have a list inside another list that shows what a computer programmer knows, like coding languages, tools, and software frameworks.
+Find a way to get three specific skills from this list and show them.

-**Q54** - Dynamic Object Keys: Show how to create an object where keys are dynamically determined at runtime (e.g., based on user input).
+**Q54** - Making Flexible Object Keys: Learn how to set up a list where you can change the name of each section based on what you need at that moment, like adjusting labels based on user choices.